Shreyas-vaidya15/RISC-V-Pipelined-Processor/README.md

 ---

-## Future Improvements

-- BTFNT branch prediction with a 2-bit saturating counter predictor
-- AXI-Lite / AHB-Lite bus interface for SoC integration
-- cocotb-based verification environment
-- Migrate the design to SystemVerilog

----

 ## Version Control

 This project is version-controlled using **Git** and hosted on **GitHub**.

 - `main` — tracks the current 5-stage pipeline implementation with forwarding and stalling
-- `pipeline` — development branch where forwarding/stalling were built and verified before merging to `main`
+- `pipeline` — development branch where forwarding/stalling and interrupt handling were built and verified before merging to `main`

 The original single-cycle implementation remains available in the commit history prior to the pipeline merge into `main`.